andrewjahn/AndysBrainBook/docs/MVPA/MVPA_Overview.rst

 Overview
 ********

 This contains notes on a sample MVPA dataset I am currently analyzing; this is still under construction.
+The following is based on a template I found on a Brown University website `here <https://www.brown.edu/carney/mri/researchers/analysis-pipelines/mvpa>`__.

 Setting up the Script